-Sociology and Social Sciences at Edge Hill combines a supportive atmosphere with cutting-edge modules like Critical Autism Studies or Young People and Social Media.
-And there are a whole range of career paths to explore too – researcher, mental health worker, police officer or international aid.
-Or you might decide to work with children in schools or even rehabilitate young offenders.
+Sociology and Social Sciences at Edge Hill combines a supportive atmosphere with cutting-edge modules like Critical Autism Studies and Youth Offending.
+And there are a whole range of career paths to explore, from childcare practice and family support, to community development and the criminal justice system.
+Or you may wish to pursue further study in areas like social work and teaching.
 Learn about the world with us and discover your place in it.

 The 21st century is complicated and rapidly changing.
-But studying sociology and social sciences gives you the chance to understand the world and your place in it.
+But studying social sciences gives you the chance to understand the world and your place in it.

 You can tailor your course to your own interests.
-Study topics like critical autism studies or human animal relations.
-Our lecturers research specialist areas such as child protection, disability or gender studies.
+Study topics like autism, human animal relations and the environment.
+Our lecturers research specialist areas such as child protection, the community or migration.
 This means they’ll help you discover the cultural, economic and political forces that influence communities around the world.

 There’s more to our courses than academic study.
-To help you understand real world challenges, we invite professionals to come in from practice in childcare, youth work and child psychology.
+To help you understand real world challenges, we invite professionals to come in from practice in childcare and youth work, as well as social campaigners and activists.
 You can also complete a work placement, go on field trips and apply your learning to global issues.

 - It’s no wonder 95.6% of students are in employment or further study (Graduate Outcomes 2017/18) – you’ll gain work experience, meet working professionals, and explore specialist subjects such as youth work or play therapy.